Lecrapouille/gdcef/addons/gdcef/README.md

-libraries under the LGPL license (see this [post](https://www.magpcss.org/ceforum/viewtopic.php?f=6&t=11182)) and compiling CEF as a static library will contaminate **your** project under the GPL license (which is not the case when compiled as a dynamic library).
-This will force you to shared the code source of your application.
+libraries under the LGPL license (see this [post](https://www.magpcss.org/ceforum/viewtopic.php?f=6&t=11182)) and compiling CEF as a static library will contaminate **your** project under the GPL license (which is not the case when compiled as a dynamic library), will force you to share the source code of your application.

 In our case, CEF is compiled as a static library for Windows (else we got issues, see our [patch](patches/CEF/win/)) and for Linux it is a shared library (`libcef.so` 1 GB, which is heavy).
-I did not succeed to compile it as static library to make it smaller.
+I did not succeed in compiling it as a static library to make it smaller.